petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/working-with-client-extensions.md

 ## Required Tools and Settings

-To start developing client extensions, obtain the following:
+To start developing client extensions, obtain the following items:

 1. Java 8 or JDK 11.